sergueik/SWET/README.md

 __Selenium WebDriver Elementor Toolkit__  ( __SWET__  = light , in Russian) is a OS-independent successor to the [Selenium WebDriver Page Recorder](https://github.com/dzharii/swd-recorder) (__SWD__)of
-Dmytro Zharii and author. __SWET__ is using the [Eclipse Standard Widget Toolkit](https://www.eclipse.org/swt/) with third party [Opal](https://github.com/lcaron/opal) widget library instead of Microsoft .Net Windows Forms for user interface and [Jtwig](http://jtwig.org/documentation/reference/tags/control-flow) template engine instead of [ASP.Net Razor](https://en.wikipedia.org/wiki/ASP.NET_Razor) for code generation (that is just one of the available template exngines - note, __jtwig__ supports the original [PHP Twig](http://twig.sensiolabs.org/doc/2.x/) syntax).
+Dmytro Zharii and author. __SWET__ is using the [Eclipse Standard Widget Toolkit](https://www.eclipse.org/swt/) with third party [Opal](https://github.com/lcaron/opal) widget library' instead of Microsoft .Net Windows Forms for user interface and [Jtwig](http://jtwig.org/documentation/reference/tags/control-flow) template engine instead of [ASP.Net Razor](https://en.wikipedia.org/wiki/ASP.NET_Razor) for code generation (that is just one of the available template exngines - note, __jtwig__ supports the original [PHP Twig](http://twig.sensiolabs.org/doc/2.x/) syntax). __SWET__ also supports generating the __keyword driven framework__ in e.g. Excel spreadsheet.
+This is a work in progress, since each keyword driven framework has its own list of *keywords* it recognizes.

 Therefore __SWET__ runs on Windows, Mac or Linux, 32 or 64 bit platforms.
 __SWET__ is currently beta quality: one can create a session and ealuate and save Page Element information and convert it to a